Setien gets Bartomeu backing, but Barca president expects Xavi back 'one day' | Goal.com

 Messi and Co. will be back in La Liga action on Tuesday night, with Espanyol set to arrive at Camp Nou for a local derby clash.

-A win would see Barca continue to put pressure on arch-rivals and current leaders Madrid, who are scheduled to take on Depotivo Alaves at Santiago Bernabeu on Friday.
+A win would see Barca continue to put pressure on arch-rivals and current leaders Madrid, who are scheduled to take on Deportivo Alaves at Santiago Bernabeu on Friday.